 It was a heartfelt day for Jefferson School students and staff as they recently learned their efforts last spring earned them recognition from the American Heart Association.

 Barton Community College has announced its list of graduates who earned associate degrees and those who earned certificates for career training during the summer semester of 2014.

 The lecture series named for one of Fort Hays State University's most notable alumni will feature an appearance in November by Jay Carney, former press secretary to President Barack Obama.

 Music will fill Culbertson Auditorium Oct.
 9-11, as Sterling College students and community members unite to produce "Jane Eyre," a musical based on Charlotte Bronte's classic novel.
 The show will open at 8 p.m. on Thursday, Friday and Saturday.
 Seating is reserved and tickets are $10 for adults and $5 for students, children and seniors.
 The box office will be open from 1 to 5 p.m. starting Monday, Oct.
 6, for reservations by phone at 620-278-4265.

-Barton Community College's Center for Adult Education will start its 9-week GED Preparation Class on Tuesday.
-For those who do well, BCC scholarships may be available.
+Barton Community College's Center for Adult Education will soon be starting its nine-week GED Preparation Class.

 Page 1 of 1